 The hoop was three times as high as Matthew, but that didn’t stop him from playing basketball.
 Grade seven girls were weakened by his charm, and everyone knew that was like being worshiped by the gods.
 They would watch him play, and they’d scream when he made a shot.
-Once he finished playing, they’d follow him around the campus until recess ended.
+Once he finished playing basketball, the girls would follow him around the campus until recess ended.
 We didn’t have lunch because our classes were half day.
 If we had, I bet those girls would have stalked him until lunch.

 I envied those girls.
-They could follow him around and not look stupid because they were older than he was.
-I wasn’t, and I didn’t want him to know what I felt inside.
+They could follow him around and not look stupid because they were older than he was, so their dotting was done in a joking way.
+But I was seriously falling for him, and I didn’t want him to know what I felt inside.

 I would wait for him to come back to our classroom.
 His chair that was a few rows away from mine.
 I would look at him, and just keep looking.
 If he happens to glance at my direction, I wouldn’t turn my head away.
 I’d keep it still, and simply shift my eyes to the ceiling, to the floor, or to anywhere else.

 That’s the key to staring at somebody and not getting caught.
 Don’t turn your head away when that person looks at you because it’s harder to get away with head movements.
 Eye movements are quicker, so they are harder to catch.
 Plus, he already saw you at the corner of his eye, which prompted him to check whether you really were staring at him or not.
 If you turn your head away, he’ll notice that your head changed from its original position.
 He could not have seen where your line of vision was originally directed at, so if you just look elsewhere, it will seem like you were staring into space instead of staring at your crush.